This is the fourth in a series of blog posts concerning recent employment law developments in New York State and City:

 The New York State Legislature has had an eventful year and is showing no sign of slowing down.
 Adding to the growing federal and state legislation stemming from the #MeToo Movement, on March 30, 2018, Governor Andrew Cuomo signed a Bill containing several changes to the law governing sexual harassment in the workplace.

 First, the Bill prohibits mandatory arbitration of sexual harassment claims brought under Article 75 of New York’s Civil Practice Law and Rules (CPLR).
 Interestingly though – and unless the federal law changes – this provision will be preempted by the Federal Arbitration Act (FAA), which displaces any conflicting state law.
 The conflict between the two laws will undoubtedly create confusion and tension as the new Bill takes effect.
 Interestingly, however, there is currently a Bill pending in the Senate, which seeks to amend the FAA to prohibit arbitration clauses in agreements relating to sexual harassment claims.
 Should the Senate Bill be enacted, the preemption issues surrounding this new Bill will likely be resolved.
-Additionally, the newly signed New York State Bill states that mandatory arbitration clauses in relation to sexual harassment claims in existing contracts are null and void.
 The foregoing provision will become effective 90 days after the Bill becomes law.

 Next, the Bill prohibits non-disclosure conditions in court-approved settlement agreements of claims involving sexual harassment unless the complainant desires the condition of confidentiality.
 If the complainant requests a non-disclosure clause, the Bill also attaches a required consideration and revocation period.
 The requirements mirror those under the Older Workers Benefit Protection Act, and specifically provide complainants with 21 days to consider any non-disclosure condition and 7 days to revoke their agreement to the condition.
 The foregoing provision will become effective 90 days after the Bill becomes law.